radical-cybertools/radical.pilot/docs/source/tutorial/mpi_tasks.rst

 Execution
 ----------

-** This assumes you have installed RADICAL-Pilot either globally or in a Python virtualenv.
+** This assumes you have installed RADICAL-Pilot in a Python virtualenv.
 You also need access to a MongoDB server.**

 Set the `RADICAL_PILOT_DBURL` environment variable in your shell to the